What is a Copyright Agreement?

-Whether you wish to use another's work or you wish to let them use yours, a copyright license agreement should be crafted in order to spell out the terms of the deal.
+Whether you wish to use others' work or you wish to let them use yours, a copyright license agreement should be crafted in order to spell out the terms of the deal.

 1. Confer with the Other Party

 The very first thing you'll need to do before you draft the joint agreement is to talk to the other party.
-Whether you wish to communicate them via phone call or in person, make sure to take note of the terms and conditions of the agreement.
-Although an agreement can be less formal than a sample contract, this should suffice in setting proper expectations to prevent further issues.
+Whether you wish to communicate via phone call or in-person, make sure to take note of the terms and conditions you both keep in the agreement.
+Although an agreement can be less formal than a contract, this should suffice in setting proper expectations to prevent further issues.
 This time, you also negotiate with the other party.
-Especially when the terms offered are unfavorable or unachievable, then give something away to get something in return.
+Especially when the terms offered are unfavorable or unachievable, give something away to get something in return.

 2. Talk to the Expert

-Especially when you are the one who lets someone borrow your work, consult with your lawyer in order to learn more about intellectual property rights.
-This way, you are able to define the terms stipulated on the written agreement by both parties.
-Talking to a lawyer who specializes in intellectual property rights would be very beneficial so that you will know what your rights are as the owner and how you can protect it.
-In this sense, you may give other persons (borrower and patronizer) the same rights as you have like generating copies of the work or displaying the work on exhibits.
+Especially when you are the one who lets someone borrow your work, consult with your lawyer in order to learn more about the intellectual rights of the property.
+This way, you can define the terms stipulated on the written agreement by both parties.
+Talking to a lawyer who specializes in intellectual property rights would be very beneficial so that you will know what your rights are as the owner.
+You can also learn how you can protect those rights.
+In this sense, you may give other persons (borrower and patronizer) the same rights as you have.
+This includes generating copies of the work or displaying the work on exhibitions.

 3. Draft the Agreement Letter

 Upon coordinating with the other party, write an agreement letter to make the deal legal.
-You cannot write an effective and comprehensive agreement letter if you are not able to determine the most important considerations in an agreement.
-Upon outlining the agreement, make sure to include the nature of the work jointly agreed upon, deadlines (e.g. project reports), terms of payment (amount, payment method, etc.), the agreement time frame, and other important details like the roles and responsibilities of each party.
+You cannot write an effective and comprehensive agreement letter if you can not determine the most important considerations in an agreement.
+Upon outlining the agreement, make sure to include the nature of the work jointly agreed upon, deadlines (e.g. project reports), terms of payment (amount, payment method), etc. Also, include the agreement time frame, and other important details like the roles and responsibilities of each party.

 4. Allow Revisions

-Send the draft of the simple agreement to the other party in order to make a clear and definite agreement before finalizing the document, which will commence the copyright transfer.
+Send the draft of the simple agreement to the other party to make a clear and definite agreement before finalizing the document.
+This will commence the copyright transfer.
 Since this is a written document, it will be hard to take back whatever is stipulated within once it's finalized.
-In addition to having it written, authorized persagreement-letteronnel have already signed it.

 5. Write the Copyright Release

-As soon as all of these have been accomplished, it's time to make the copyright agreement.
-This document should state your own name or the company name, the period or length of copyright transfer, payment method and amount, what permissions to grant to the other party, and how long they will take advantage of it.
+As soon as you have completed all the above-mentioned requirements, it's time to make the copyright agreement.
+This document should state your name or the company name, the period or length of copyright transfer, payment method, and amount.
+Also, what permissions to grant to the other party, and how long they will take advantage of it.

 6. Close the Deal

 Finally, put your signature on it then let the other party also sign the agreement.
-Since all legal contracts such as an agreement don't work without both entity's signature, then it wouldn't work out.
-Upon doing so, this makes both parties clearly understand the terms that have been limited and defined.
+Since it is a legal agreement, it won't work without both entity's signature.
+Upon doing so, both parties understand the terms that have been limited and defined.
 Remember, everything starts at the tip of the pen!